michaelsboost/JSStringReplacer/README.md

 JSStringReplacer
 ===================

-JSStringReplacer allows you to replace a string with whatever you want or even remove a line containing that string alltogether.
+JSStringReplacer allows you to replace a string with whatever you want or even remove a line containing that string all-together.

 Version
 -------------